gearglow/ReptiliaWithATwist/The List.md

 "You must have me confused for someone else, sir," Elysia said stiffly.
 "My name is _Elysia,_ not Harry.
 Nor am I a 'mister.'"

 "Come now, Harry," Dumbledore said, eyes twinkling in such a way that Elysia was tempted to lock eyes and shift in a basilisk stare.
-"We both no there are no other Potters."
+"We both know there are no other Potters."

 Elysia's glare sharpened to a knife-edge.
 "You are mistaken, _sir,_" she bit out.
 "I'm from _Canada._ There are _tons_ of Potters out there, especially in the mundane world.
 I'd've expected the Supreme Mugwump of the ICW, of all people, to know that.
 And _furthermore,_ do I _look_ like your silly little Golden Boy?
 Last I heard, _he_ had green eyes and a great big scar on his forehead.
 I have neither.
 Not to mention, _I'm a girl._"